TrellixVulnTeam/swahilipython_SCMU/Doc/reference/executionmodel.rst

 .. index:: block

-A Python program is constructed from code blocks.
+A Python program is constructed kutoka code blocks.
 A :dfn:`block` is a piece of Python program text that is executed as a unit.
-The following are blocks: a module, a function body, and a class definition.
+The following are blocks: a module, a function body, and a kundi definition.
 Each command typed interactively is a block.
 A script file (a file given as standard input to the interpreter or specified as a command line argument to the interpreter) is a code block.
 A script command (a command specified on the